williamngan/pts/guide/md/_0100_Get_started.md

 Success!
 The calculation `(time%1000)/1000` maps the running time to a value between 0 to 1 every second.
 Then we use the [`Num.cycle`](#num-num) function to make the value cycle between 0...1...0...1, and we multiply the value by 20 to get the radius.
 Finally, we draw the pointer with the radius as a blue circle.
 Pretty easy, right?

 ### Drawing shapes
-There are 3 basic structures in **`pts`**.
+There are 3 basic structures in **`Pts`**.
 - a Pt which is an array of numbers
 - a Group which is an array of Pts
 - an array of Groups

-**`pts`** provides many classes to work with these structures.
+**`Pts`** provides many classes to work with these structures.
 For example, a rectangular boundary can be defined by two Pts -- one at top-left and one at bottom-right, and you can also get a Group of 4 Pts from its 4 corners.

 Let's make this easier to understand with an example: